PrioritySoftware/PrioritySoftware.github.io/_sdk/Scalar-Expressions.md

 SELECT SYSPATH('MAIL', 0) FROM DUMMY; /* P:/system/mail/ */
 ```

+**Notes:**

-**Note:** In the Windows environment, the TMP folder location can change between users.
+- In the Windows environment, the TMP folder location can change between users.
+- system/Sync is a special folder in the public cloud only.
+It has [special caveats](Priority-Cloud#systemsync) regarding its use.

 **NEWATTACH**('*filename*', \['*extension*'\])